Antisocial personality disorder: Family environment

 Many studies suggest that the social and home environment contribute to the development of ASPD.
 Parents of children with ASPD may display antisocial behavior themselves, which is then adopted by their children.
 A lack of parental stimulation and affection during early development can lead to high levels of cortisol with the absence of balancing hormones such as oxytocin.

-This disrupts and overloads the child's stress response systems, which is thought to lead to underdevelopment of the part of the child's brain that deals with emotion, empathy, and ability to connect to other humans on an emotional level.
+This disrupts and overloads the child's stress response systems, which is thought to lead to underdevelopment of the part of the child's brain that deals with emotion, empathy, and the ability to connect to other humans on an emotional level.
 According to Dr. Bruce Perry in his book The Boy Who Was Raised as a Dog, "the infant's developing brain needs to be patterned, repetitive stimuli to develop properly.
 Spastic, unpredictable relief from fear, loneliness, discomfort, and hunger keeps a baby's stress system on high alert.
 An environment of intermittent care punctuated by total abandonment may be the worst of all worlds for a child."